sasobhabha/MathPrac/PrivacyPolicy.md

-# Privacy Policy version 1.0 for the MathPrac iOS app
+# Privacy Policy version 1.0 for my iOS apps

-The MathPrac iOS app does not collect any user data of any kind.
-The app does not access the Internet at all.
+The iOS apps developed by Shashwath Manjunath do not collect any user data of any kind.
+The app does not access the unrestricted web at all.

-If you wish to verify this for yourself, see the source code at https://github.com/sasobhabha/MathPrac